This information will help you get ready for your surgery or procedure at MSK while you’re breastfeeding or lactating (when your body makes milk).

 Talk with your care team

-Anesthesia doesn’t stay in your body for very long.
+Anesthesia (medicine to make you sleep) doesn’t stay in your body for very long.
 If you have questions about the anesthesia you got, talk with your anesthesiologist (the doctor who gives you anesthesia).

 You should plan to start pumping again as soon as you’re awake and able.
 If you need help, ask a member of your care team.
 You may also want to ask your family or friends for help as you recover from your surgery or procedure.

 Plan to pump or express every 3 to 4 hours, or at least as often as your baby feeds.
-Pumping often will help you keep your milk supply until you’re with your baby and able to breastfeed again.
+Pumping often will help you keep your milk supply until you’re with your baby and able to breast or chest feed again.

-If you have questions about the medications you’ll get after your surgery or procedure, talk with your healthcare provider.
-You can also check the websites or call the number listed under the “What to Do Before Your Surgery or Procedure” section.
+If you have questions about the medicine you’ll get after your surgery or procedure, talk with your care team.
+You can also check the websites or call the number listed under the “What to do before your surgery or procedure” section.

 Centers for Disease Control and Prevention (CDC)